Rocky Thompson Head Coach

-One of the most accomplished players in Chicago Wolves history, Bob Nardella has completed three seasons as an assistant coach for the franchise.
+One of the most accomplished players in Chicago Wolves history, Bob Nardella was promoted to assistant coach on July 12, 2017, after serving for two seasons as skills development coach and three seasons as a part-time assistant for the franchise.

 Nardella ranks second on the team’s all-time regular-season list for games (476), fifth in assists (239) and sixth in points (298) after spending six full and three partial seasons with the Wolves.
 He was a key player when Chicago captured the 1998 and 2000 Turner Cups as well as the 2002 Calder Cup.